Autumn update from Orkney

 Our species

-Connect to nature and with each other on a weekly walk with the Stromness Surgery Social Walking Gro...
+Connect to nature and with each other on fortnightly walk with the Stromness Surgery Social Walking ...

 There are so many ways you can get involved with Species on the Edge and support your local species.
 We have a range of volunteering opportunities and events throughout the year – from practical conservation action to nature and wellbeing walks – and we are also able to work with land managers to help them support biodiversity on their land.
 For more information on how you can get involved, get in touch with Sam.